 Where I, Ron, blog on a variety of different subjects--social theoretical, historical, cultural, political, social ethical, the media, and so on (I got the Max Weber and Mark Twain in me)--in a sometimes Niebuhrian or ironic way all with an attitude.
 Enjoy.
 Disagree.
 Be very afraid particularly if you have a socially and culturally constructed irrational fear of anything over 140 characters.

 Film Notes: Angel-a

 Angel-a is (2005) director Luc Besson's fantasy tale of a down on his luck petty gambler (Jamel Debbouze) who owes money to several unsavory Parisian loan sharks who is saved from suicide on the Alexander III bridge by a beautiful blond haired angel named Angela (Rie Rasmussen).
 Most of all, however, Angel-a is Besson's gorgeous black and white love letter to the city of lights.
-Angel-a, which narratively recalls Frank Capra's It's a Wonderful Life (1946) and which visually recalls Wim Wenders' Wings of Desire (1988) is not likely to please the comic book action adventure crowd but for those of you interested in film and particularly cinematography as art, check this cinematographically stunning film out.
+Angel-a, which narratively recalls Frank Capra's It's a Wonderful Life (1946) and which visually recalls Wim Wenders' Wings of Desire (1988) is not likely to please the comic book action adventure crowd but for those of you interested in film and particularly cinematography as art, check out this cinematographically stunning film.